GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

-	If a remote push operation fails because a remote server was offline, all push operations to the same destination URL are blocked, and the remote push is continuously retried.
+	If a remote push operation fails because a remote server was offline, all push operations to the same destination URL are blocked, and the remote push is continuously retried unless the replicationMaxRetries value is set.

 	This is a Gerrit specific extension to the Git remote block.

 	By default, 1 minute.

+remote.NAME.replicationMaxRetries
+:	Maximum number of times to retry a push operation that previously
+	failed.

+	When a push operation reaches its maximum number of retries the replication event is discarded from the queue and the remote destinations could be out of sync.

+	This is a Gerrit specific extension to the Git remote block.

+	By default, use replication.maxRetries.

 remote.NAME.threads
 :	Number of worker threads to dedicate to pushing to the